rbatllet/private-blockchain/README.md

 ### Contribution Guidelines

 We welcome contributions!
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+For details on how to contribute to this project, please review the following:
+- Follow the code style and patterns used in the codebase
+- Ensure all tests pass before submitting changes
+- Add tests for new features or bug fixes
+- Update documentation as needed

 ---